Shihao-Wang123/shihaowang.github.io/index.md

 ### Notes

 1.[Basic K3 surfaces](notes/2025Fall/hyperKahler_seminar_basic_K3_surface.pdf).
-This is my note for the hyperKahler seminar.
+My note for the hyperKahler seminar.
 It is a brief introduction on K3 surfaces.

 ### Teaching